damiano/pan2020-rmit/README.md

 # RMIT at PAN-CLEF 2020: Profiling Fake News Spreaders on Twitter

-Implementation of our system submitted to the "Profiling Fake News Spreaders on Twitter" at PAN @ CLEF 2020
+Implementation of our system submitted to the "Profiling Fake News Spreaders on Twitter" at PAN @ CLEF 2020 This is the final version for our reaserch, where we do the code refactor and add some more functions.

 ## Citation